'It's Become Especially Relevant': Classes On Cryptocurrencies Booming On College Campuses

 More: Eye On Cyber: So What Is Bitcoin?

-Stern was the first school to offer undergraduate courses in cryptocurrencies and blockchain.
+Stern was the first school to offer graduate courses in cryptocurrencies and blockchain.
 Now, other universities have taken notice, there’s a growing competition for students who want to study the technology.

 “This is a grassroots movement,” Adam White from Coinbase, a crypto-exchange, said.
 “These are students saying, ‘hey, university, I want to take a class on this.'”